 If you fall into one of the categories from Andrew Macarthy’s blog of 10 Examples of Terrible LinkedIn Profile Photos then you need a professional headshot.
-The post is great and really shows how people miss the mark and are showing themselves in a truly unprofessional manner.
-All of the photos are really bad but for me, the one that takes the cake is the blurry and cropped club photo shown below.
+The post is great and really shows how people miss the mark by showing themselves in a truly unprofessional manner.
+All of the photos are really bad but for me, the one that takes the cake is the blurry and cropped event party photo shown below.
 The photo you have might show a great smile of you or you in a nice outfit but everyone knows it was a personal party photo with an oddly cropped figure looming near you.
 It just isn’t a good look and shows that you like to party and have no professional photos of yourself; usually not the best way to present yourself to businesses or clients.

 How to choose a headshot photographer